aptos-labs/developer-docs/docs/move/move-on-aptos/cli.md

 </details>

-However the next sequence number has been incremented because a transaction has been enqueued:
+However, the next sequence number has been incremented because a transaction has been enqueued:

 ```bash title="Next sequence number"
 aptos move view \